The Best Keyboards for Mac!

 macOS system support

-First, make sure the keyboard you're considering purchasing comes with full Mac support or the manufacturer's own software to make the keyboard fully supported.
+First, make sure that the keyboard you're considering buying comes with full Mac support or the manufacturer's own software to make the keyboard fully compatible.
 All manufacturers except Logitech do not offer this type of software to Mac users.

-Some people decide to use a Mac just so they don't have to look at the Windows logo on their keyboard.
-To do this, they need to ensure that all the macOS features that work with their keyboards are there.
-Also, native keyprints need to be printed.
+Some people choose to use a Mac simply to avoid looking at the Windows logo on their keyboard.
+To do this, they must ensure that all macOS features compatible with their keyboard are present.
+Also, the native keycaps must be printed.

 Mac layout

-Keyboards designed for Mac natively have a layout all their own.
-If your keyboard does not come with the native Mac layout, the main difference is that your left CMD key and left alt/opt key will be switched.
+Keyboards designed for Mac natively have their own unique layout.
+If your keyboard doesn't come with the native Mac layout, the main difference is that your left CMD key and your left Alt/Opt key will be swapped.

 Connection reliability

 The USB cable is the most reliable connection available.
-If you're not a fan of cables, the Apple Magic Keyboard's Bluetooth connection works well.
-Bluetooth connections from other manufacturers may not be suitable.
-This is the case for Logitech products delivered with their own radio connector, which is more reliable than Bluetooth.
+If you're not a fan of cables, the Bluetooth connection on Apple's Magic Keyboard works well.
+Bluetooth connections from other manufacturers may be unsuitable.
+This is the case with Logitech products, which ship with their own radio connector that is more reliable than Bluetooth.

 Mechanical keyboard or not?

 If you want to be fashionable, use mechanical keyboards.
-However, you should not be stuck on this choice because there are very few mechanical keyboards on the market specifically designed for Mac.
+However, don't get too hung up on this choice, as very few mechanical keyboards on the market are specifically designed for Macs.

 Apple Magic Keyboard or not?

-If you order your machine with Apple's Magic Keyboard without knowing how to use it, don't rush to buy another keyboard.
-Wait a few more months while you test it and get used to it.
-Keeping a Magic Keyboard in a closet would be a waste since it's in the top three best Mac keyboards IMO.
+If you order your machine with Apple's Magic Keyboard but don't know how to use it, don't rush to buy another keyboard.
+Wait a few more months to test it and get used to it.
+Keeping a Magic Keyboard in a drawer would be a waste, since it's in the top three best Mac keyboards in my opinion.

-How to use a Windows keyboard on a Mac computer?
+How do I use a Windows keyboard on a Mac computer?

 Whatever the reason, you can use most Windows keyboards with your Mac.
-However, you will face the problems related to the names given to the special keys and their physical location on the keyboard layout.
+However, you will encounter problems related to the names given to special keys and their physical location on the keyboard layout.

 • Control (Win) Ctrl (Mac)